-My convictions in the enduring relevance of Renaissance literature and in the value of lifelong learning drive my administrative service.
+My convictions in the value of lifelong learning and in the enduring relevance of Renaissance literature drive my administrative service.
 To promote dialogue on the future of humanistic inquiry, my colleague Mary Learner and I co-organized a graduate student conference that reaffirmed links between early modern humanism and the humanities today.
-To support the pedagogical development of fellow graduate students, I conducted workshops advocating for dialect diversity in the composition classroom, and while serving on the Peer Mentoring Committee, I observed and engaged instructors in productive conversations about teaching methods.
+To support the pedagogical development of fellow graduate students, I conducted workshops advocating for dialect diversity in the composition classroom, and as an elected member of the Peer Mentoring Committee, I observed lessons and engaged instructors in productive conversations about teaching methods.
 As a coach at the UNC Writing Center, I shared personalized feedback and writing strategies with more than 1000 unique students, and I coordinated staff meetings to train colleagues in writing center theory and praxis.
 Altogether, my administrative experiences reflect my commitments to humanistic study, faculty development, and student support.

 Peer Mentoring Committee, UNC Writing Program, 2020 – Present